danirus/moin-theme-alicia/README.md

 # MoinMoin Theme Alicia

-This is yet an ongoing effort.
+This is a work in progress.

 A full-responsive Twitter-Bootstrap 4 theme for MoinMoin 1.9.